12 meeting types / time-blocked / no sign-up

 Tag every item Decision / Action / Information

 'Decide on Q2 budget' not 'discuss budget'.
-Outcome labels reduce meeting time by 17% because participants prepare appropriately and 29% fewer follow-up meetings.
+Outcome labels shorten meetings because participants prepare appropriately and fewer follow-up meetings are needed.

 04